hcigroupkonstanz/Colibri/colibri-unity/README.md

 ### Sending Data between Clients

 Colibri supports simple data transmission via pub/sub communication.
-Data can be published from anywhere in the executed code, as illustrated with the following simple example of sending an integer value (myInt) on a "click" channel:
+Data can be published from anywhere in the executed code, as illustrated with the following simple example of sending a float value (myFloat) on a "click" channel:

 ```c#
 float myNumber = 5;